ofiwg/ofi-guide/OFIGuide.md

 ## Connectionless Communications

 Connectionless communication allows data transfers between active endpoints without going through a connection setup process.
 The diagram below shows the basic components needed to setup connectionless communication.
+Connectionless communication setup differs from UDP sockets in that it requires that the remote addresses be stored with libfabric.

 ![Connectionless](/assets/connectionless.PNG)